Woman infected with microbes that fight a last-line-of-defense drug; common infections could become untreatable

 Are kids being spanked for acting out or acting out because they’re spanked?

 Acid blockers reduce the diversity of bacteria in the intestines—and that could lead to trouble

-Rigorous analysis shows the drug modafinil significantly enhances cognition
+Rigorous analysis finds that the drug modafinil significantly enhances cognition during complex tasks

 A journal article says herpes virus and Lyme disease bacteria are behind the mind-robbing illness, but not all researchers are convinced